 Washington DC Marijuana Cultivation License

-Interested in starting a CBD business in Washington DC?
+Interested in starting a Cannabis business in Washington DC?

 Does Washington DC Require Marijuana Growers to Obtain Cultivation License?

-The District of Columbia requires persons growing marijuana intended to be distributed to licensed dispensaries to obtain marijuana grower licenses.
-Although adult use and medical marijuana are legal in Washington DC, the district does not yet permit or license the recreational growing of marijuana for commercial purposes.
+The District of Columbia requires businesses intending to grow marijuana for resale to licensed retailers and internet retailers to obtain cannabis cultivation licenses.
+Although adult-use and medical marijuana are legal in Washington DC, the district does not yet permit or license the cultivation of marijuana for the adult-use market.

 Pursuant to Initiative 71, adults 21 and older in D.C. can legally grow up to six cannabis plants in their personal residences or rental units without obtaining grower licenses.
 However, no more than three of the cultivated plants may be mature.